goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ### Dali's mistake fixing wand (Scheduler)

-> A quick note, This part is mostly purely Mathematical.
+> A quick note, This part is mostly purely mathematical.
 And as mentioned earlier, everything is described in greater detail in the [maths](#maths-of-the-forward-diffusion-process) section.\
 > This here is mostly a quick idea that one will need to understand how scheduler's work.
 If you are interested in how these came to be, I urge you to check out the mathematics behind it, because it is quite beautiful.\
 > Also, if at any point during the explanation, it becomes too complex to comprehend.
 Consider taking a break and continuing later, Each part alone took me weeks to write.
 Do not assume you can understand it in one sitting, and the idea only becomes simpler as you read more about it.